7 Ways Procurement Automation Can Improve Your Process

 Long and cumbersome process cycles:

 Manual procurement processing is ridden with delays and bottlenecks that result in a long and cumbersome procure-to-pay cycle.
 Repetitive admin tasks eat away the productive work time of employees, which results in dissatisfied employees and lowers productivity levels.

 Data inaccuracy and inconsistency:

 Any process that is predominantly handled by humans is prone to data inaccuracies and inconsistencies.
 Reporting and analysis of procurement data provide key performance insights.
 Manual data handling is prone to inaccuracies and overlooks.
 Inaccurate procurement data results in excess or shortage of inventory, erroneous business decisions, and business losses.

 Manual procurement processes are characterized by excessive paperwork for every task.
 Managing huge volumes of paperwork can be a challenge for the procurement team.
 There is a high incidence of displacement and damage to paper-based invoices when handled manually.

 Inadequate vendor management:

 Maintaining strong buyer-vendor relationships is paramount for the procurement function.
 Streamlined PR and PO processing ensures efficient vendor onboarding and timely payout.
 Manual processing of the PR and PO is prone to overlooks and fraud.
 Delays in vendor invoice processing leave them disgruntled and affect the buyer-vendor relationship adversely.

-Procurement managers have their plates full with monitoring and controlling various procurement functions.
+Procurement managers have their plates full of monitoring and controlling various procurement functions.
 Automated procurement systems simplify and streamline the procurement process, making life easy for procurement managers.